UPDATED: Aug 12, 2020

 Many factors will affect your life insurance premiums.

 The older you get, the higher your life insurance rates will be when you buy a policy.
 Rates increase with age.

 Your life insurance rates will be higher or lower due to gender.

 Women have a longer life expectancy than men, so men have higher rates.
 Some habits are considered high-risk because they increase your mortality rate.
 These habits include:

 Some companies will allow you to have non-smoker rates if you’ve quit and not smoke for a period of their choosing.
 Reckless driving has a link to higher mortality and serious risk of bodily injury or harm.
 Life insurance companies will often want to look at your driving record to see if you’re a reckless driver.

 High-risk habits such as smoking cigarettes and reckless driving aren’t the only habits the life insurance company will want to know about.

-Not only cigarettes affect life insurance, marijuana/cannabis smokers are also at risk of higher rates
+Marijuana and life insurance are correlated; marijuana/cannabis smokers are also at risk of higher rates.

 Your current health and medical history are very important to the insurance company.
 Any condition that could increase your likelihood of death will increase your premiums.
 These conditions include heart disease, high blood pressure, or even obesity.